 In most cases, window treatments are used to serve practical needs while enhancing the appearance of your home.
 So, the first thing you need to consider when choosing window blinds is their function.

 If you want to cover south-facing windows, chances are that you’re looking for blinds and shades to block out light and harmful UV rays.
-Alternatively, the room may already have some window coverings, but these may be need replacing to update the appearance of that particular space.
+Alternatively, the room may already have some window coverings, but these may need replacing to update the appearance of that particular space.

 You may also want to prevent onlookers from peeking through the windows.